This is Begonya Plaza's Typepad Profile.

 Begonya Plaza's Bio

-Download BPresume Begonya Plaza is a bilingual actor, writer, and filmmaker.
-At age nine she starred in the independent Hollywood film, "Big Sister".
-For most of Begonya's formative years she bounced around between: Guernica in Northern Spain, (where her father and her mother's father are from), Colombia, where she was...
+Begonya Plaza is a bilingual actor, writer, and filmmaker.
+When living in Hollywood at age nine she starred in the independent film "Big Sister" and appeared in commercials of that time.
+But she moved around for most of her formative years between California, Guernica in Northern Spain (where her father and her mother's father are from,) and Colombia where she was born until settling down back in Los Angeles to finish high school and college where she continued to pursue an acting profession leading her ultimately to New York.
 Continue reading

 Posted Aug 6, 2021 at Izar Productions